albertusk95/maximum-likelihood-estimator/README.md

-# Maximum Likelihood Estimation
+# Maximum Likelihood Estimation (EMELY)

-A collection of maximum likelihood estimators for the fitted distribution parameters given a set of observations.
+<b>EMELY</b> is a collection of maximum likelihood estimators for the fitted distribution parameters given a set of observations.

 ## Assumption